 I always expected this Royal Wedding blog post to be my most popular, but instead this one has eclipsed it by some ways.
 I am sorry to hear that so many people are also dealing with Facebook’s two-factor authentication problem.

 If you have not already done so, please make sure you report that your account has been hacked.
 A friend can do this for you by selecting the […] button from your profile then going to “Find support or report profile”.
 They should then be able to report it as hacked.
 You can also check out this website to see if any of the suggestions work for you.

 I managed to get my account back after four months of going through the process of sending in my ID.
-I have no secret to recovering Facebook accounts: I simply went through the recovery process every 7-10 days, selecting that I could not authorise using 2FA.
+I have no secret to recovering Facebook accounts, so there is no need to ask me to email you hidden information: I do not have any.
+I simply went through the recovery process every 7-10 days, selecting that I could not authorise using 2FA.
 This meant that I wasn’t blocked for spamming Facebook.
 You can probably fill out the forms more often, but it will block you if you do too many in one day.

 Eventually, the automated ID reader popped up and actually read my ID properly.
 As I wrote in the original blog post, this initially did not work for me; I’m unsure why.

-I also do not know what makes which form pop up when you go through the recovery process.
+I also do not know what makes different forms pop up when you go through the recovery process.
 In my experience, most of the time it was a standard “attach your photo ID here” type of thing.
 This never worked for me, but some people have had success with it.

 At present it seems like a lottery as to who is able to unlock their account and how long it takes to do so; it took me four months while others managed to get back into Facebook within a week.